 Are there natural remedies?

 Natural remedies for lowering your chances of high blood pressure associated with preeclampsia and getting good, thorough prenatal care are the best preventatives for this condition.
-Having regular visits to an obstetrician or healthcare provider is so important because it ensures that mom is checked often for changes in her blood pressure, possible protein in the urine, or any other symptoms of preeclampsia.
+Having regular visits to an obstetrician or healthcare provider is important because it ensures that mom is often checked for changes in her blood pressure, possible protein in the urine, or any other symptoms of preeclampsia.